If you travel in India, you need to pack these

 9. Insect repellant.
 I like Watkins, which is a cream.
 It doesn’t smell and though it does contain DEET (necessary), it doesn’t seem particularly toxic.
 There are night-time mosquitoes in India that can carry malaria; and day-time mosquitoes that can carry dengue fever.
 I also have a small travel size bottle of Watkins that I refill and always have in my purse … and don’t hesitate to use whenever I see even one mosquito, because unlike me, they never travel alone.

 10. Sunscreen.
 I have very fair skin and I just don’t really trust Indian made sunscreen.
 I’m not sure the industry is as well regulated as it is in North America.
-I like Green Beaver because it’s natural and it works.

 Tip: Click here to find out about best cross body bag for travel.